-The war between the Soviet Union and Germany accounted for about 90% of all the casualties in World War II, and as a war in its own right was the largest and bloodiest in history.
+The war between the Soviet Union and Germany accounted for about 90% of all the casualties in World War II, and even as a war in its own right it was the largest and bloodiest in history.
 However, the Soviet Union ended the war as one of the two superpowers in the world, along with the USA.
 It soon enhanced this status when it acquired nuclear weapons.

 The Cold War which followed quickly on the heals of Word War II divided Europe into two camps.
 The territory occupied by the Soviet army in its drive towards Berlin became the Soviet satellite nations of central Europe: Poland, Czechoslovakia, Hungary, Romania and Bulgaria.
 Each had a Communist government installed in power, loyal to the powers in Moscow.
 Facing off against them were the countries of Western Europe, allies of the USA.

 Stalin died in 1953, and Nikita Khrushchev emerged as leader from the brief power struggle which followed.
 A period of political and economic liberalization followed.
 Industrialization continued apace, and the Soviet Union became, again along with the USA, one of the two powers involved in the space race.
 However, the Soviet government showed its determination to keep control in central Europe by ruthlessly putting down protests and uprisings in Poland and Hungary, in 1956.
 The building of the Berlin Wall in 1961, which put up a solid divide between the Communist-controlled and Western-controlled sections of the city, represented a stark act of repression.

 Khrushchev was toppled from power in 1964 and replaced by Leonid Brezhnev and Alexei Kosygin.
 Under their more collective leadership, the economic limitations of the Communist system became increasingly apparent as stagnation set in.
 The Soviets’ ruthless crushing of the 1968 Prague Spring in Czechoslovakia showed that the Communist government was bereft of new ideas.